Why An Ocean Ambassador Certification Program?

 Are you passionate about protecting our ocean and looking to make a difference?
 We often hear that the ocean is in trouble or that it’s too late to act, but we want to show you that just one person can make a difference.

-The Inland Ocean Ambassadors Certification Program is a 5-session, 5-week online training program which prepares individuals in IOC's programs and campaigns, while offering discussion opportunities with top minds in ocean protection.
-The program also features a 6-month engagement period where ambassadors work directly with IOC staff to raise awareness of ocean protection issues in their own communities.
-The program is offered three times per year.
+The Inland Ocean Ambassadors Certification Training is a 5-session, 5-week online program that prepares individuals to take action to protect our ocean and waterways.
+The training features a 6-month engagement period where ambassadors work directly with IOC staff to raise awareness of key ocean and water issues in their own communities.
+The training is offered three times per year.

 While we know that our ocean is in trouble, it’s also not too late to act.
 According to a major recent scientific review, our ocean can be restored to its previous bountiful state, but only with a redoubling of conservation efforts.
 We’ve already seen dramatic improvements in many areas.
 In 2000, less than 1% of our ocean was protected; now it is almost 8%.
 Many whale, sea lion, and other marine animal populations are increasing and good things are happening because people are more aware and taking action.